-APL Materials is a new journal which will feature original, predominantly experimental research on significant topical issues within the field of materials science.
+APL Materials is a new journal which will feature original, experimental research on significant topical issues within the field of materials science.
+Theory or calculation is considered only if a significant experimental component is also included in a paper.
 Emphasis is given to the quality and timeliness of the publications, in order to highlight ongoing cutting-edge science.

 Topic areas will include:

 OD, 1D and 2D nanostructures